-Mike’s writing ranges from the nine children’s books he has had published to short film scripts, stories for radio, recovery stories, fun and fact-filled school resources and creative writing projects with groups of children.
+Mike’s writing ranges from the eleven children’s books he has had published to short film scripts, stories for radio, recovery stories, fun and fact-filled school resources and creative writing projects with groups of children.

 The inspiration for Mike’s first book was simple; a few lost cat posters on lampposts near the Edinburgh flat that he was living in.
 “I thought to myself, ‘Why are so many cats going missing?’
 From that I wrote a single chapter of a story called ‘The Databoys’ for a BBC Talent competition.
 It was long-listed and the ‘keep writing you nearly made it’ letter encouraged me to complete the story.”
 The finished book became ‘Catscape’ and won the Kelpies Prize in 2005.
 The book remains a favourite for many 8-12 year olds and is often used as a class text for P5-7s.

-Two more books followed; ‘Thistle Sands’ and ‘Thistle Games’ where characters have a day at the beach (looking peely wally, getting mawkit and ending up on their bahookie!) and then going to the Highland Games (where people hirple and haver, cover their lugs and wear stookies!).
+Two more ‘Thistle’ books followed; ‘Thistle Sands’ and ‘Thistle Games’ where characters have a day at the beach (looking peely wally, getting mawkit and ending up on their bahookie!) and then go to the Highland Games (where people hirple and haver, cover their lugs and wear stookies!).
 And of course, everyone is ‘gieing it laldy’!

 Mike’s most recent picture book is ‘The Giant Who Snored’ – a rhyming tale of a potentially disastrous day for a town deafened by a snoring giant.
 Can anyone wake him up?
 This is a rhyming tale plotting the efforts by the townsfolk to wake their giant friend.

 Mike’s other creative exploits include taking part in a number of 48 Hour Film Challenge competitions where a 6 minute film is written, filmed and produced in 2 days.
 “I love being given a few random ideas and having to find a believable story to hold them all together.”
-Working at speed like this inspired Mike’s ‘Write a Story in 60 Minute’ sessions which he does in schools (see Events page)
+Working at speed like this inspired Mike’s ‘Write a Story in 60 Minute’ sessions which he does in schools (see Events page).